odoo/documentation/sales/overview/main_concepts/introduction.rst

 product, drill-down to specific products, by quarter or month,...
 I like this report: I can add it to my dashboard in just a click.

-Odoo Sales is a powerful, yet easy-to-use app.
+Twenty20 Sales is a powerful, yet easy-to-use app.
 At first, I used the sales planner.
 Thanks to it, I got tips and tricks to boost my sales performance.

-Try Odoo Sales now and get beautiful quotations, amazing dashboards and increase your success rate.
+Try Twenty20 Sales now and get beautiful quotations, amazing dashboards and increase your success rate.